A topological model for the HOMFLY-PT polynomial: Recovering the HOMFLY-PT polynomial

-\begin{proof} We first consider the case of an $2$-component link, and show that we can find a Kauffman state on $D^m$ whose application results in a diagram with two split components.
+\begin{proof} We first consider the case of a $2$-component link, and show that we can find a Kauffman state on $D$ whose application results in a diagram with two split components.

-A diagram of an unlink with two components has an even number of crossings where the strands of the crossing belong to different components.
-Where the strand of one component crosses over the other component, it must cross back out.
-Denote of a pair of such crossings by $(\chi_{in}, \chi_{out})$.
-Separate the first and second components of these pairs into
+A diagram of a link with two components has an even number of crossings $n_c$, where the strands of the crossing belong to different components.
+The number $n_c$ is the same as twice the linking number of the two components.
+Denote the set of all such crossings by $X_{n_c}$.
+Choosing the oriented resolution for all crossings in $X_{n_c}$ results in two components, since choosing the oriented resolution at a crossing merges the pair of link components, and then choosing the oriented resolution again for a self-crossing of a knot splits the component back into two again.
+See Figure \ref{f.splitmerge} for an illustration.